WallarooLabs/wally/testing/performance/WALLAROO_PERFORMANCE_TESTING_GUIDE.md

 - `wallaroo-leader-1:5050`: We're assuming the initalizer is running on `wallaroo-leader-1` and is using port `5050` for it's external data channel.
 Update the hostname and/or the port if a different argument is used to start the initial Wallaroo worker.

-- `numactl -- -C 16,17`: this command tells `numactl` to execute the following command only on the CPUs provided to `-C`. `16` is used in this case because we want to use 1 ponythread and we're assuming Giles Receiver is on `1` and Giles senders are on `2-15`. `,17` is used for the Pony ASIO thread because we're using `--ponypinasio`.
+- `numactl -- -C 16,17`: this command tells `numactl` to execute the following command only on the CPUs provided to `-C`. `16` is used in this case because we want to use 1 ponythread and we're assuming Data Receiver is on `1` and Giles senders are on `2-15`. `,17` is used for the Pony ASIO thread because we're using `--ponypinasio`.

 ## Information to Record